Our Vet Services in High Springs, FL keeps your pet in good health.

 How common are Heartworms?

-In Florida, studies have shown that 99 out of 100 dogs and 1 out of every 100 cats are not maintained on heartworm prevention will become infected with heartworms.
+In Florida, studies have shown that 99 out of 100 dogs and 1 out of every 100 cats that are not maintained on heartworm prevention will become infected with heartworms.
 Heartworms used to be a problem only in the Southeast, but now have been found all over the country as infected dogs traveling with their families have brought the disease with them.

 How does an animal get Heartworms?